IN THE MOUNTAINS OF FIRE

 I tell Kiril how to manipulate my arm to reset the shoulder.
 I gasp when the bone pops back into the socket.
 As she binds my arm to my chest, I remember the first time that I ever fought with it dislocated.
 The mind-change had come onto Lisa and I wrestled her to the ground so that my friends could bind her up.
 And I remember thinking that surely, once we got through that nightmare, everything would get better, all troubles would become simple after that.
 We'd have minds and reflexes up to every challenge, we could snap our fingers at woe, solve everything.

-“Let's go,” I say, once we finish looting the bodies of arms and ammunition.
+“Let's go,” I say, once we finish looting the bodies of arms and ammunition, and dig them hasty graves with hasty prayers.
 “It's not safe to stay here.”
 And as I march my blood-drenched skirt slaps my legs, left, right, left, right, left...

 * * *